Nick Griffin: Holocaust and Zionism

 His comments on the Holocaust (which he once referred to as "the Holohoax") made as an editor of The Rune demonstrate negationism.
 He criticised Holocaust denier David Irving for admitting that up to four million Jews might have died in the Holocaust; he wrote "True Revisionists will not be fooled by this new twist to the sorry tale of The Hoax of the Twentieth Century."
 In 1997, he told an undercover journalist that he had updated Richard Verrall's booklet Did Six Million Really Die? and, in the same year, he wrote Who are the Mindbenders?, about a perceived domination of the media by Jewish figures.
 Despite this, the BNP had a Jewish councillor, Patricia Richardson, and spokesman Phil Edwards has stated that the party also has Jewish members.
 The BNP has stated that it does not deny the Holocaust, and that "Dredging up quotes from 10, 15, 20 years ago is really pathetic and, in a sense, rather fascist."
 In an interview with the BNP deputy leader Simon Darby, Griffin said that the English Defence League was a "Zionist false flag operation", and added that the organisation is "a neo-con operation".

+In 2019, Griffin was reportedly part of a delegation which met a senior official from the proscribed terrorist group Hezbollah, which has committed attacks on Israeli civilians and is suspected of having been involved in attacks on Jewish targets outside Israel.
+In 2009, Griffin described the BNP as "the only political party which, in the clashes between Israel and Gaza, stood full-square behind Israel's right to deal with Hamas terrorists."